rrobinn/academic-kickstart/content/post/tidytues-nhl.md

 <i>Mea culpa.</i>

-Anyway, I thought it would be neat to investigate the relationship between <b>Penalty minutes</b> and <b> goals scored by player</b>.

-# Do aggressive players score more?
-Or do players score more when they play more aggressively?
+# Why should I center my variables?
+Let's imagine that there is a relationship between penalty minutes and goals scored.
+You can imagine this relationship work on two different levels:
 You can imagine that the relationship between penalty minutes and goals scored could work on 2 different levels:
 <b> 1.
 Between-player effect</b>.
-Hypothesis: More aggressive players score more goals.
-A relationship between *career average* penalty minutes and *career average* goals would suggest that the relationship is driven by  *between-player* differences.
+More aggressive players score more goals.
+A relationship between CAREER-AVERAGE penalty minutes and goals would suggest that the relationship is driven by  *between-player* differences.
 <b> 2.
 Within-player effect</b>.
-Hypothesis: When a given player plays more aggressively, they also score more goals.
-A relationship between penalty minutes and goals *adjusted for the player's career averages* would suggest that this relationship is driven by *within-player* differences.
+When a given player plays more aggressively, they also score more goals.
+A relationship between SEASON-AVERAGE penalty minutes and goals would suggest that this relationship is driven by *within-player* differences.

+<i>However</i>: when we examine season-averages we are "smushing together" variability driven by season-to-season changes within a player, and variability driven by differences between player skill.
+In other words, a top player may still score more goals even when they're having a poor season relative to a less skilled player.

+<b>Do aggressive players score more?
+Or do players score more when they play more aggressively?</b> To better answer this question, we can center our variables.
+If we take each player's season average (for penalty minutes & goals), and subtract it from their career average, we can isolate season-to-season variability.

 # Centering variables
 So how did I center my variables?
-First, I created <mark>player_stats</mark>, a variable that holds career-average penalty minutes and goals for each players.
+First, I created a variable that holds career-average penalty minutes and goals for each players.
+Let's call it <mark>player_stats</mark>.

 {{< highlight go "linenos=table, linenostart=1" >}}
 player_stats = season_goals %>%